Before you start shortlisting colleges, make sure you’re on a career path that aligns with your strengths, abilities, personality and passions.

-Studies indicate that almost 60% of college students will not graduate on time, with nearly 50% of those cases being due to switching majors.
+Studies indicate that almost 60% of college students will not graduate on time.
+Fifty percent of those cases are due to selecting a college major that wasn’t the right fit.

-Students, here’s your chance to get set up for a successful transition to college, remove the fear of the unknown and replace it with goals you are comfortable with, like and generally good at.
+My two-part Steady Courses Program will set up students for a successful transition to college, remove the fear of the unknown and replace it with goals they’re comfortable with, like and generally good at.

-Over the course of two sessions, we will undertake assessments and coach students and their families to help bring clarity to selecting the right college major.
-Students will benefit from some of the most thorough and extensive assessments available today, along with knowledge about themselves, to increase their chances of success in determining a suitable career path.
+Over the course of two sessions, students will benefit from some of the most thorough and extensive assessments available today, along with knowledge about themselves, to increase their chances of success in determining a suitable career path.

 Dramatically reduce the chances of switching majors and graduating later